 As the game industry ages, our iconic game designers are aging with it.
 Increasingly, they are turning to crowdfunding campaigns to fund their medical costs.
 Although gaming hasn’t always been a lucrative field for designers, it’s clear that even our most experienced designers aren’t making enough to manage a medical crisis.
 As part of CAR-PGA’s mission to help gamers in the community, we have gathered a list of crowdfunding pages for gamers and causes.
 These pages were chosen based on individual need and projects that further education and development of tabletop role-playing games.
 We do not post startups or other funding requests.

 The CAR-PGA recommends any gamer in need connect with the RPG Creators Relief Fund (RCRF), Inc. before launching a crowdfunding effort.
 The RCRF is a charitable organization founded to provide financial assistance to tabletop roleplaying game creators suffering hardship due to medical emergencies, natural disasters, and other catastrophic situations.
 To apply for assistance, please fill out this form.
+You can also support the RCRF by Paying What You Want for 5E Nightmares Before Christmas and 5E Armies of the Christmas War.

 One of Gary Gygax’s original players in what would eventually become Dungeons & Dragons, James M. Ward was a creative force at TSR from its infancy through its 80’s heyday.
 He co-authored “Deities and Demigods” and “Pool of Radiance,” as well as penning “Greyhawk Adventures” and many other influential works from TSR.
 For several years, health problems have been an issue, but Jim never let it beat him down, continuing to write and work, even as diabetes necessitated the amputation of a foot.
 At this point in time, Jim’s medical bills have risen to an enormous level.
 It’s time for fans in the RPG community to step up and show our appreciation for this man and all the fun that his lifetime of work have brought us.
 Any donation is appreciated, large or small, to help wipe out this Grognard’s medical debt.